tushar-chauhan-01/Go-Project-JWT-Postgres-Docker-Api/README.md

-##	This project uses go language to create a web API including JWT Authorization, Postgres for CRUD operations and Docker
+##	This project uses golang to create a web API including JWT Authorization, Postgres for CRUD operations and Docker

 To run any file --> go run *path of file*
 Main Folder